Banking and Finance: FFIEC Compliance

-The Federal Financial Institutions Examination Council (FFIEC) is the governing body works to promote uniformity and consistency in the supervision of financial institutions, including recommendations to keep web-based financial services secure.
+The Federal Financial Institutions Examination Council (FFIEC) is the governing body that works to promote uniformity and consistency in the supervision of financial institutions, including recommendations to keep web-based financial services secure.

 They provide an IT infobase outlining resources for audits, business continuity planning, e-banking, information security, retail payment systems, wholesale payment systems and more at ithandbook.ffiec.gov.